From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Evaluation

 The per-stage breakdown highlights the robustness of the pipeline.
-Sketch correctness exceeds 94\% across all configurations, showing that initial translation into ZK sketches is highly reliable.
-The repair loop maintains strong success rates, above 91\% in Circom and above 97\% in Noir, ensuring that most sketches can be generated into valid programs.
-Final program correctness surpasses 96\% in all cases, confirming that the integration of sketching, repair, and semantic validation yields consistently executable and provable programs.
+OpenAI models show exceptional ``zero-shot'' capabilities in sketching constraints, while open-weight models exhibit lower correctness rates, suggesting that the leap from natural language to abstract constraint logic remains a challenge for these models.
+The repair loop maintains strong success rates, exceeding 90\% in most settings, though Qwen 3 on Circom achieves 79.07\%, indicating some difficulty in recovering from initial errors.
+Final program correctness is high across most configurations, though DeepSeek V3 and Qwen 3 show comparatively lower rates on Circom, suggesting challenges in implementing correct constraint logic.
+Overall, the integration of sketching, repair, and semantic validation yields consistently executable and provable programs across the majority of settings.

 We also note that \textsc{ZK-Coder} incurs a higher token cost compared to the baseline, which is expected since our agentic pipeline includes sketching, RAG and interactive repair.
-However, the cost remains modest in practice, with each task requiring fewer than 3,000 tokens on average, corresponding to less than 0.1 USD per task, making the gains in correctness highly cost-effective.
+However, the cost remains modest in practice, with each task requiring fewer than 5,000 tokens on average, corresponding to less than 0.1 USD per task, making the gains in correctness highly cost-effective.

 \answer{4}{\textsc{ZK-Coder} delivers a significant improvement in end-to-end performance over the baseline method.
 These results confirm that our pipeline substantially enhances the performance on LLM-generating ZK programs.}